 A more modern interpretation of this can be found in the book A Theory of Everything, written by philosopher and integral theorist Ken Wilber.
-In the book, Wilber writes that the physical universe has an intrinsic tendency to create order and we see this displayed when the water “chaotically washing down the drain in your bathroom sink suddenly organizes itself into a beautiful swirling whirlpool.”
+In his book, Wilber writes that the physical universe has an intrinsic tendency to create order and we see this displayed when the water “chaotically washing down the drain in your bathroom sink suddenly organizes itself into a beautiful swirling whirlpool.”
 Wilber calls the swirling whirlpool "the amazing spiral” and he says the idea that the physical universe has this basic intrinsic tendency gives us a revolutionary new understanding of order.
 This new understanding can be found in chaos and complexity theories along with a new branch of psychology called evolutionary psychology.
 These emerging fields offer a new understanding of evolution, and they give new, intriguing and powerful explanations of human behaviour.

-The eight memes or stages from Spiral Dynamics are below with a brief description of each wave along with the percentage of the world population Wilber believes is at each wave at any given time, and the percentage of social power he believes is held by each wave.
+The eight memes or stages from Spiral Dynamics are below with a brief description of each wave along with the percentage of the world population Wilber believes is at each wave at any given time, and the percentage of social power that is held by each wave.
 (The memes are based on the work of Clare Graves and were developed and refined by Don Beck and Christopher Cowan.)

 Beige: Archaic-Instinctual - Basic survival (food, water, warmth, sex, and safety) takes priority; use habits and instincts to survive; form into survival bands to preserve life; seen in first human societies, newborn infants, elderly who are senile, late-stage Alzheimer’s patients, people who are mentally ill and living on the street, in the starving masses; approximately 0.1 percent of the current adult population is at this meme with 0 percent of the power.